-This document was updated in January 2008 in collaboration with the Labour Market Integration Unit, Ontario Ministry of Citizenship and Immigration.
+This document was updated in January 2016 in collaboration with the Ontario Ministry of Citizenship, Immigration and International Trade.
 Requirements may have changed by the time you apply.
 Please contact the Canadian Alliance of Physiotherapy Regulators and the College of Physiotherapists of Ontario before completing your application.

 To practise physiotherapy in Ontario you must obtain a Certificate of Registration from the College of Physiotherapists of Ontario (the College).
-The College sets all registration requirements as outlined under the Physiotherapy Act and the Regulated Health Professions Act.
+The College sets all registration requirements as outlined under the Physiotherapy Act, 1991 and the Regulated Health Professions Act, 1991.
 You cannot practise as a physiotherapist unless you are registered with the College.

 Physiotherapists work with their clients to plan and carry out individually designed physical treatment programs for the purpose of restoring functioning and preventing disability from disease, trauma or injury.
 Physiotherapists are also involved in consulting, educating individuals and groups, and in research.
 In Ontario, physiotherapists work as primary health care providers.
 Clients may make appointments with physiotherapists without being referred by a medical doctor.
 Physiotherapists work in a variety of settings including health clinics, hospitals, rehabilitation centres, nursing homes and community-based practice.
 Many are self-employed.

 To practise physiotherapy in Ontario you must be a registered member of the College of Physiotherapists of Ontario (the College).
 There are two main categories of registration: Provisional Practice and Independent Practice.